-At the request of Evergold Corp. ("Evergold" or "the Company"), the author, David W. Tupper, P.Geo., carried out an independent review of the Property, including a property examination on May 11, 2019. reviewed available historical documentation and recent exploration results from work carried out by the Company, and prepared this Report in accordance with the formatting requirements of National Instrument 43-101 and Form 43-101F1 Standards of Disclosure for Mineral Properties.
+At the request of Evergold Corp. ("Evergold" or "the Company"), the author, David W. Tupper, P.Geo., carried out an independent review of the Property, including a property examination on Mav 11.
+2019. historical available reviewed documentation and recent exploration results from work carried out by the Company, and prepared this Report in accordance with the formatting requirements of National Instrument 43-101 and Form 43-101F1 Standards of Disclosure for Mineral Properties.